 Providing training in the use of rubrics as a professional development opportunity, among other things, seemed to enhance recruitment efforts to gather a multi-disciplinary group of raters from within the UTA faculty.
-All had earned masters or doctoral degrees in their respective fields and three had professional certifications (see Table 2).
-On average, they had eight years of teaching experience at the university level (M = 8.06, SD = 7.27, Range = 0 - 22).
-The multi-disciplinary group of raters represented the College of Business (6%), College of Liberal Arts (56%), Division of Student Success, (13%), and Other (Center for Distance Education, Office of Institutional Effectiveness and Reporting; 25%).
+All raters had earned masters or doctoral degrees in their respective fields.
+The multi-disciplinary group of raters represented the College of Liberal Arts (70.6%), College of Education, (11.8%), College of Nursing and Health Innovation (5.9%), and the College of Science (5.9%).